-His family says he told them the whole thing felt like a deep sleep, and the next thing he knows he was in the hospital.
+His family said he told them the whole thing felt like a deep sleep, and the next thing he knew he was in the hospital.

 His family also stressed that they are "prayerful" and strong in faith.
 They say this whole event was "God's Will."